anthony-vidal/wine-quality/README.md

 - Class membership variable for the wine quality dataset
 - Class: good, notgood

-# Models used
+# Models used and accuracy
-We'll use the following algorithms to model the wine quality data and predict whether a wine will be qualified as good or not :

-- Support Vector Machines
-- Classification Trees
+Model Accuracy (rounded down)
-- Random Forests
+- Random Forest 75%
+- Logistic Regression 75%
+- SVM Linear 72%
+- SVM RBF 72%
-- k-Nearest Neighbors
+- KNN 60%

+Overall, Random Forest remains the model with the best accuracy on the validation dataset.